International Year of Caves and Karst

 Logo

-The International Year of Caves and Karst is organized by the International Union of Speleology, the worldwide organization of cave and karst explorers, scientists, managers, and educators.
+Our deep dive continues for the 2021 International Year of Caves and Karst organized by the International Union of Speleology, the worldwide organization of cave and karst explorers, scientists, managers, and educators.
+Hashtag: #IYCK2021

 Explore, understand, and protect